-Once you're past any temporary post-surgical weight changes you may find yourself wondering about weight changes down the road.
+Once you're past any temporary post-breast augmentation weight changes you may find yourself wondering about weight changes down the road.

 But what about the long term?

 Breasts Change All The Time (with or without breast implants)